felipesanches/AnotherWorld_VMTools/README.md

 ### build_and_run.sh
 - Helper shell script that builds an assembly source tree, copies the generated ROM files to the MAME rompath and executes the emulator.
 - This script needs to be tweaked to use the directory paths of your project files, MAME executable, etc...

+## Development

+### Create Your Virtual Env.
+- pip install virtualenv
+- virtualenv -p python3(or path to your python3 binary) .env(or whatever directory that you prefer)
+- pip install -r requirements.txt